-- The creation and running of this mechanism would be funded out of the auction proceeds, separate from ICANN's operating budget. - Budget and staffing models could leverage ICANN's experience with other selffunded programs, such as the New gTLD Program. - While the members of the new and separate internal ICANN department could collaborate as appropriate with other departments to carry out their role, measures will be needed to ensure separation between the department handling funds and the rest of the organization. - Model of separation between the department and other parts of the organization could draw on ICANN's experience with the new gTLD program, PTI, and the IANA Stewardship Transition.
+- The creation and running of this mechanism would be funded out of the auction proceeds, separate from ICANN's operating budget. - Budget and staffing models could leverage ICANN's experience with other selffunded programs, such as the New gTLD Program. - While the members of the new and separate internal ICANN department could collaborate as appropriate with other departments to carry out their role, measures will be needed to ensure division and recognition of responsibilities between the department handling funds and the rest of the organization. - Model of division and recognition of responsibilities between the department and other parts of the organization could draw on ICANN's experience with the new gTLD program, PTI, and the IANA Stewardship Transition.